bikeshaving/crank/website/documents/index.md

 renderer.render(<QuoteOfTheDay />, document.body);
 ```

-Async generator functions let you write components that are both async *AND* stateful.
-You can even race components to show temporary fallback states.
+Async generator functions let you write components that are both async *and* stateful.
+Crank uses promises wherever it makes sense, and has a rich async execution model which lets you do things like racing components to display delayed fallback states.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";